nkopali/NER-cross-dataset/README.md

 The `datasets` folder contains all datasets required for this project.
 Ensure you place the necessary data files here before running any models.

+On biobert that would be `biobert/datasets` and for kebiolm `kebiolm/ner`.

 ### 2. BioBERT

 To use BioBERT for NER tasks, first install the required version of `transformers`: